 How is an alcohol test administered?

-The CAA performs alcohol testing in a manner to ensure the validity lf the testing as well as provide confidentiality of the employee’s testing information.
+The CAA performs alcohol testing in a manner to ensure the validity of the testing as well as provide confidentiality of the employee’s testing information.
 At the start of the test, a Screening Test Technician (STT) or a Breath Alcohol Technician (BAT), using only a CAA approved device, will:

-Establish a private testing area to prevent unauthorized people from hearing or seeing your test result.
+Establish a private testing area to prevent unauthorized people from hearing or seeing the test result.

-Require you to sign the Alcohol Testing form (ATF).
+Require the employee to sign the Alcohol Testing form (ATF).

-Perform a screening test and show you the test result.
+Perform a screening test and show the employee the test result.
 Screening test result is an alcohol concentration of less than 0.02, no further testing is authorized, and there is no CAA action to be taken.
-Technician will document the result on the ATF, provide you a and provide you employer a copy.
+Technician will document the result on the ATF, in addition to providing them and their employer a copy of that result.

-The screening test result is 0.02 or greater, required to take a confirmation test, which can only be administered by a BAT using an evidential Breath Testing (EBT) device.
+If the screening test result is 0.02 or greater, the employee shall be required to take a confirmation test, which can only be administered by a BAT using an evidential Breath Testing (EBT) device.
 The BAT will:

 Wait at least 15-minutes, but not more than 30 minutes, before conducting the confirmation test.
-During that time, you are not being allowed to eat, drink, smoke, belch, put anything in your mouth or leave the testing area.
+During that time, that person is not allowed to eat, drink, smoke, belch, put anything in their mouth or leave the testing area.

 Remember: Leaving the testing area without authorization may be considered refusal to test